-The ecological condition (based on fish communities) of the nearshore waters of the Riverpark was generally good (B) to fair (C) during the 2018 monitoring period (Fig. 4).
-The condition of all zones was good or fair during summer 2018 (mean FCI scores 59-68), with the average nearshore condition of the estuary overall being fair-good (C/B), indicated by a mean FCI score of 64.
-During autumn, the condition of the LSCE, CE and USE was good, whereas that of the MSE had declined to poor (D).
-This decline in condition probably reflects the effects of a period of stratification and hypoxia in late May, which coincided with the sampling of fish in the MSE.
+The ecological condition (based on fish communities) of the nearshore waters of the Riverpark was generally fair (C) throughout much of the monitoring period (Fig. 4).
+The condition of each zone was fair during summer (mean FCI scores 59-63), except for the USE, which exhibited good condition (B; mean FCI score of 71).
+Similarly, during autumn, the condition of each zone was fair, as was that of the estuary, on average.